 This Plan sets out how much and what type of housing is needed, and potential sites where these homes could be built.
 Sites are allocated to meet the projected need for housing growth to 2027.

-This Plan recognises the diversity of employment in the parish, and how employment needs can continue to be met
+This Plan recognises the diversity of employment in the parish, and how employment needs can continue to be met towns, of Shaftesbury and Gillingham

 Design